Anything for You (Snow song)

-"Anything for You" is a song by Canadian reggae recording artist Snow, released as the first single from his second album, Murder Love (1995).
+"Anything for You" is a song by Canadian reggae recording artist Snow, released in 1995 by EastWest and Atlantic Records as the first single from his second album, Murder Love (1995).
 While becoming a club favorite and a grassroots hit on The Box in the United States and Canada, the single only peaked at number 74 on the Canadian Singles Chart.
 The All-Star Remix, however, reached number one in Jamaica and became the country's top-selling single of 1995.
+Its accompanying music video was directed by Hype Williams and filmed in Jamaica.

 Production

 Sampling "Everybody Plays the Fool", "Anything for You" featured a young Nadine Sutherland, who previously won Jamaica's "Tastee Talent Contest."

 The All-Star remix, recorded at Penthouse records in Jamaica, also featured Beenie Man, Buju Banton, Kulture Knox, Louie Culture and Terror Fabulous.
 In an interview with Jamaican Gleaner News, Sutherland remembered, "the energy was off the hook.
 Remember, everyone was creating on the spot.
 It's a true indication of the talents of these young men at the time.
 Everyone was busy writing; I don't remember any competition."
 Despite debates over "whose part was the best," Sutherland claimed Buju Banton's was her favorite and noted "that's the part I deejay when I perform it on stage.
 All the parts are special though.
 I love them all."